mozilla-metrics/bagheera/README.md

 Here's a quick rundown of HTTP return codes that Bagheera could send back (this isn't comprehensive but rather the most common ones):

 * 201 Created - returned if everything was submitted successfully (default)
-* 406 Not Acceptable - returned if the POST failed validation in some manner
+* 400 Bad Request - returned if the POST failed validation in some manner
 * 500 Server Error - something went horribly wrong and you should check the logs

 ### Hazelcast HBaseMapStore Configuration ###